This lesson will cover the following topics:

 • Looping errors.

-• Conditions added to the affected field rather than affecting the field.
+• Conditions are added to the affected field rather than affecting the field.

 • Triggering a condition from the wrong actions.